Maharaniyon ki Chhatriyan- Jaipur’s distinct, offbeat place

 The importance

+Firstly, the place is the property of Maharaja Sawai Man Singh II Museum Trust, managed by the erstwhile royal family.
 Twice the size of the Gaitore cenotaph site, the Maharaniyon ki Chhatriyan complex is the only one of its kind.
-The monuments are dedicated only to the women of the royal household of the Kachwaha dynasty, in contrast with the other chhatri sites which are either dedicated only to the men of the royal household or members of both genders.
-The place is owned by Maharaja Sawai Man Singh II Museum Trust, managed by the erstwhile royal family.
+However, the monuments are dedicated only to the women of the royal Kachwaha dynasty.
+This is in contrast with the other chhatri sites which are either dedicated only to the men of the royal household or members of both genders.

 Symbolism